-- pynetworktables: python bindings for NetworkTables that you can use to communcate with SmartDashboard and/or your robot. - pynetworktables2js: Forwards NetworkTables traffic to a web page, allowing you to write custom dashboards for your robot using HTML/Javascript - pynetconsole: A simple netconsole implementation in python - robotpy-cscore: Python bindings for cscore, a powerful camera/streaming library - roborio-vm: Scripts to create a QEMU virtual machine from the RoboRIO image file
+- pyntcore: python bindings for NetworkTables that you can use to communcate with a dashboard and/or your robot. - pynetworktables: legacy NetworkTables implementation that you can use to communcate with SmartDashboard and/or your robot. - pynetconsole: A simple netconsole implementation in python - robotpy-cscore: Python bindings for cscore, a powerful camera/streaming library - robotpy-apriltag: Python bindings for the WPILib apriltag library - roborio-vm: Scripts to create a QEMU virtual machine from the RoboRIO image file